gbmhunter/blog/content/electronics/components/capacitors/_index.md

 Ceramic capacitors are named after the tiny disc of ceramic material they use for their dielectric.
 Values above 1nF are usually made from stacked ceramic plates and are called 'multilayer monolithics'.

-#### Ceramic Dielectrics
+#### Ceramic Temperature Codes and Dielectrics

-Ceramic capacitors are made from two broad categories of dielectric, _Class 1_ ceramic capacitors have high stability and low losses, suitable for resonant circuit applications. _Class 2_ ceramic capacitors have high volumetric efficiency (more capacitance for the same size!) and are suitable for buffer, by-pass and coupling applications in where the exact capacitance value is usually not so critical.
+Ceramic capacitors are made from two broad categories of dielectric, which influences the temperature stability of the capacitor. _Class 1_ ceramic capacitors have high stability and low losses, suitable for resonant circuit applications. _Class 2_ ceramic capacitors have high volumetric efficiency (more capacitance for the same size!) and are suitable for buffer, by-pass and coupling applications in where the exact capacitance value is usually not so critical.

 When talking about the high stability of _Class 1_ ceramic capacitors, we are usually referring to the stability of the capacitance over: